-At the Lung Transplant Program at Children’s Hospital Boston, we evaluate infants, children and adolescents who are potential candidates for a lung transplant.
+At the Lung Transplant Program at Boston Children’s Hospital, we evaluate infants, children and adolescents who are potential candidates for a lung transplant.
 We also care for children who have received transplanted lungs.
-Since the program’s inception in 1990, our team has performed 77 single, bilateral and heart-lung transplants.
+Since the program’s inception in 1990, our Boston Children's team has performed over 85 single, bilateral and heart-lung transplants in children.

-Our program is a multidisciplinary effort between the medical and surgical programs.
-Our program is currently led by Gary Visner, DO, who directs the medical team, and Francis Fynn-Thompson, MD, who directs the surgical team.
+Our program is a multidisciplinary effort between the medical and surgical programs. at Boston Children's Hospital Our program is currently led by Gary Visner, DO, who directs the medical team, and Francis Fynn-Thompson, MD, who directs the surgical team.

-The program is staffed by a team of specialists that includes:
+The program is staffed by a team of pediatric specialists that includes:

 - transplant surgeons